withaspoon/httpdhs/README.md

 ## Performance

-Loading up a set of roughly 14000 key value pairs on 3 nodes with a replication of 2 takes around 9 minutes on my MacBook Pro.
+Loading up a set of roughly 14000 key value pairs on 3 nodes with a replication of 2 takes around 10 minutes on my MacBook Pro.
 This corresponds to around 25 inserts per second.

 ## Current Limitations

+- The cluster can't really be distributed since it relies on the node name being called localhost
 - If a node goes down this is only noticed by the inter-communication client and should be handled by a supervisor that preferably marks them as dead
 - The ring could be heavily unbalanced and there is no support for rebalancing
 - Keys value pairs are not redistributed when a node comes back up
 - The replication is not optimal and should preferably be done using a protocol other than HTTP for performance reasons
 - All nodes must be known at startup and there is no way of adding nodes when the cluster is running
 - The replicas could end up on the same node more than once depending on the node positions on the keyspace ring
+- Some partitioning logic could be moved to the client to make finding the right node faster